Tireza1/capstone_wine/README.md

 Ratio
 density- How heavy the wine is compared to water. \| Ratio
 pH- Measure of wine’s acidity or alkalinity. \| Interval
-sulphates- Sulfate salts that help preserve the wine.\| Ratio
+sulfates- Sulfate salts that help preserve the wine.\| Ratio
 alcohol- Percentage of alcohol by volume in the wine \| Ratio
 quality- Wine’s quality score based on taste tests \| Ordinal